AeschylusOfEleusis/AeschylusOfEleusis.github.io/_posts/2025-06-17-ProbabilityInformationRisk.md

 # Notes on Probability, Information, & Risk  (Draft)

 ## Abstract
 Resources with short notes are provided concerning probability, information and risk.
 Both the frequentist and Bayesian views of probability are considered; incluing Kolmogorov's axiomatic foundation and applications of probability to Mumford's Pattern Theory.
 The section on information includes Shannon's general theory, several survey articles (considering physics and geomety); and applications to computational complexity and coding theory.
-The section on risk considers the mathematics of games and gambling using Kelly's information theoretic approach advocated by E. Thorp and associated practitioners.
+The section on risk considers the mathematics of games and gambling including Kelly's information theoretic approach as advocated by the mathematician E. O. Thorp.

 **To be continued ...**